-A lot of this is useless to us, but it's still fun to look at.
-However, you can get a better idea of how your reception is by looking at the dBm (decibel-milliwatts) numbers.
-In iOS 10 and earlier, using this code would show the dBm in place of signal reception bars, but you have to dig a bit deeper into iOS 11 and above to see these numbers — and it only works on iPhones with Intel wireless radio chips.
+Much of this is useless to us, but it's still fun to dig through.
+However, you can get a better idea of your reception by looking at the dBm (decibel-milliwatts) numbers.
+In iOS 10 and earlier, using this code would show the dBm in place of signal reception bars, but you have to dig a bit deeper into iOS 11 and above to see these numbers — and it doesn't work on all iPhone models.

-If you have one of the supported iPhone models in iOS 11 and above, in the Field Test mode, tap "LTE," then "Serving Cell Meas."
-On the next screen, look at the rsrp0 number, which is the one you want for your reception in dBm.
-For more info on what this means, check out our full guide on the topic below:
+If you have a supported iPhone model running iOS 11 or later, in the Field Test mode, find "Serving Cell Meas" for LTE, then look in that section for the rsrp0 number, which is the one you want for your reception in dBm.
+On iOS 15, you might find rsrp in the "Rach Attempt" section.
+For more info on what this means, check out our complete guide on the topic:

-If you type in *#06#, you'll immediately see your iPhone's IMEI number.
+If you type in *#06#, you'll immediately see your iPhone's IMEI number, as well as the EID and MEID.
 This trick does not seem to work on Verizon Wireless, but it does on all other carriers that we've tested.

 This is way faster than going to Settings –> General –> About, hunting for the box that you might have thrown away anyway, or taking your case off and opening the SIM card tray.

 With the *#07# dialer code, your iPhone will jump you right to Settings –> General –> Legal & Regulatory, where you can view legal notices, licenses, warranties, RF exposure notes, and certifications.

 If you want to make calls anonymously so your name and/or phone number doesn't appear on your recipient's phone screen or caller ID, then thank the FCC.
 They've mandated that all US carriers give customers the ability to block their information from appearing on caller ID screens.